Paris Shopping: Your Insider Guide to the Best Local Artisans

 “For me, the 'new Paris' is also this open arms curiosity and acceptance of other ideas, other influences," she says.
 "It not being treated as though it’s going to somehow endanger the Parisian lifestyle or the Parisian identity.”

-We discuss the rise of the creative class and Lindsey’s favorite artisans in the Postcard Academy podcast (subscribe).
-Here are highlights from our conversation on where to find unique, local gifts that make the perfect souvenir to remember the City of Love.
+On the Postcard Academy podcast, we discuss the rise of the creative class and Lindsey’s best insider food and culture tips for Paris.
+Here are some highlights on where to find unique, local gifts that make the perfect souvenir to remember the City of Love.

 Handbags and jewelry.
 Lindsey loves the handmade bags at Fauvette.
 The designer, Claire, has a workshop in a store called Atelier Couronnes that she shares with jewelry designer Louise Damas.
 “I have her jewelry, too.
 I tend to gravitate toward — especially for accessories — people like that who are really talented, who I want to support more than the big guys.”